 Jack Up The 80s is a charitable initiative, donating much of its profit to good causes.
-Over the last two years, the festival has donated over £20,000 to charities on the Isle of Wight.
+Over the last two years, the festival has donated over £20,000 to local charities.

 The first step when travelling to the festival is getting to the Isle of Wight.
 Wightlink have been taking both revelers and artists to the island long before the 80s.
 Our ferries leave regularly from Portsmouth and Lymington, and will provide you with not only a comfortable journey and great food, but also the kind of atmosphere which will jump-start your festival mood!

-We’ve already mentioned 2017’s glittering line-up: the very best in 80s pop, rock, and cheese will be rekindling the passions of the 80s in Ryde.
+We’ve already mentioned 2018’s glittering line-up: the very best in 80s pop, rock, and cheese will be rekindling the passions of the 80s in Ryde.
 If you’re feeling danced-out, star-struck, or simply want a bit of a break, the festival site is full of traders and artists selling everything from 80s perm wigs, great food and more 80s memorabilia than you could shake a piano tie at.